Anduin2017/AnduinOS-Docs/Applications/Development/Docker/Docker.md

 rm get-docker.sh
 ```

+To quickly learn how to use Docker, you can visit the [official Docker documentation](https://docs.docker.com/get-started/).
+You can also view our quick Docker handbook [here](../../../Skills/Sandboxing/Using-Docker-As-Container.md).

 To allow current user to run Docker commands without sudo, you can run:

 ```bash title="Allow current user to run Docker commands without sudo"